-This study when completed will provide a comprehensive review of best practices for transit priority lanes and R.E.D. lane shared access in peer areas.
+This study when completed will provide a comprehensive review of best practices for transit priority lanes and R.E.D. lanes (defined as roadway lanes treated with red product to identify priority bus lanes that allow right hand turns, emergency response vehicles and driveway access) shared access in peer areas.
 The study recommendations will evaluate the applicability of priority lanes through qualitative analysis and the development and deployment of a methodology for evaluating and prioritizing transit priority lane treatments in the CAMPO area.
 The project team presented project updates and obtained input from the CTT, TCC and Executive Board including on criteria weighting.
 The next anticipated project milestone is the fourth and final CTT Workshop, covering the draft findings of Task 6 (Priority Listing of Corridors) and discussing final process refinements and reporting needs.
 The workshop is expected to take place in later winter or early spring in 2020.
 The study, conducted by Renaissance Planning and WSP, Inc., is on schedule to conclude fiscal year 2020 on time and budget.
 (Staff Contact: Crystal Odum)

-F. Fayetteville/Raleigh Passenger Rail Study
+E. Fayetteville/Raleigh Passenger Rail Study